Purpose

 Overview

 PGY1 Pharmacy residents are integral members of the interprofessional emergency response care team.
-All PGY1 Pharmacy will become certified in Advanced Cardiovascular Life Support (ACLS), and receive hands-on code training by the Critical Care Pharmacy team.
+All PGY1 Pharmacy residents will become certified in Advanced Cardiovascular Life Support (ACLS) and receive hands-on code training by the Critical Care Pharmacy team.
 In addition, the PGY1 Pharmacy resident in the pediatric environment will become certified in Pediatric Advanced Life Support (PALS).
 Residents respond to Code Stroke, Code Sepsis and Code Blue to ensure appropriate drug selection and administration, timeliness of medication retrieval and preparation, adjusting medication dosages and monitoring for response.

 Simulation